7 questions to ask when choosing your mediation service

 Is the service regulated by any external organisation?
 All mediators have individual professional supervision but this isn't the same as an audit by the Legal Aid Agency or monitoring by National Family Mediation of its members services.

-Up to 2016 Harmony Mediation was audited by the Legal Aid Agency working under contract with this government body.
+For ten years, up to 2016, Harmony Mediation was audited by the Legal Aid Agency working under contract with this government body.
 We gave up our Legal Aid contract in February 2016 as we could not continue to offer a high quality service on the fees paid by legal aid which had not increased since 2007.

 6. Does the service have a professional presence?

 When it comes to professional presence there have always been Harmony Mediation mediators represented on many of the national bodies.
 (We like to know what is going on!)
-At present one of our mediators is the mediation representative on the Hertfordshire Family Justice Board.
+Until recently one of our mediators was the mediation representative on the Hertfordshire Family Justice Board.

 Our Practice Director recently served as one of six representatives sitting on the Family Mediation Council, the umbrella organisation recognised by the Ministry of Justice as representing mediation.
 She has also been part of an MoJ working party on mediation and a participant at a working group commissioned by the Cabinet Office to look at ways of improving mediation.